|Born||in Jackson, Tennessee, USA|

 "The death of Jim Morrison really upset me more than anything else," Jones said.
 "I felt empathy for him, and I identified with what he was saying.
 The fact that he died that young really affected me."

 Thoroughly disillusioned with fame and its reality, Jones retired, living off the $1 million fortune he had accumulated during his acting years.
 He began a relationship with Carrie Abernathy in 1974, and she gave birth to his son, Christopher Jones Junior, in 1975.
 It was a major moment in his life as he derived great satisfaction from being a father.
 Living quietly in the San Fernando Valley, Jones dedicated his life to his new family and to painting.
 His relationship with Carrie ended in 1980, but he found love again with Paula McKenna.
-The two were a couple for the ten years from 1984 to 1994, and had four children together.
+The two were a couple for the ten years from 1984 to 1994.
+They had four children together.

 Producers kept trying to interest Jones in a comeback.
-In the early Nineties, Quentin Tarantino became the latest filmmaker to seek Jones out, hoping to cast him in his follow-up to his first film, Reservoir Dogs (1992).
+In the early nineties, Quentin Tarantino became the latest filmmaker to seek Jones out, hoping to cast him in his follow-up to his first film, Reservoir Dogs (1992).
 He offered Jones the role of one of the pawnshop perverts in Pulp Fiction (1994), but Jones turned him down as he did not want to return to acting.
 Surprisingly, he did return to acting in 1996, accepting a small role in Mad Dog Time (1996), (after he retired in 1969, from results of friendly actress, Sharon Tates brutal death, on Saturday evening, August 9th, 1969, that Charles Mansons extremely diabolical cult members had pulled, which was written and directed by Larry Bishop, who had played the character role of "The Hook", in "Wild in the Streets."
 There are no signs that he plans to make another picture, or leave behind his painting for a second go at a career before the camera.

 - IMDb Mini Biography By: Jon C. Hopwood

-|Susan Strasberg||(25 September 1965 - 1968) (divorced) (1 child)|
+|Susan Strasberg||(25 September 1965 - 1968) ( divorced) ( 1 child)|

 Personal Quotes (6)